Skip to content

 2. Scoring — minutes with >50 hits flagged as suspicious

-3. Flagging — 4+ consecutive suspicious minutes → user flagged
+3. Flagging — 4+ consecutive suspicious minutes → is_flagged: true on events

 Session Tracking Details